-When I was in the 6th grade, my class went to the Space Center in a neighboring town which is a facility set up for the ultra-nerdy and perhaps for schoolchildren to teach them how to work together.
-This was in my pre-Star Trek-loving days and might be where the seed was planted.
+When I was in the 6th grade, my class went to the Space Center in a neighboring town which is a facility set up for the ultra-nerdy and perhaps for schoolchildren to teach them how to work together on simulated Star Trek-esque missions.
+This was in my pre-Star Trek-loving days and might be where the first seed was planted.
 I loved it.
-I can't remember all the jobs but there was a captain, First Officer, those assigned to Security, and there must have been Navigators of some kind.
+I can't remember all the jobs but there was Captain, First Officer, those assigned to Security, and there must have been Navigators of some kind.
 Because I could type fast, I was assigned to be the Ship's Recorder.
 Basically I got my own little elevated balcony area where I had a computer and full view of the action.
 I shared the balcony with my friend Sara, who was "Damage Control" and had to leave every other minute to clean up messes, whereas I got to park it in my chair the whole time and enjoy the show.
 I'm not sure anything I did was of any use.
 It didn't feel too important.
 I did help Sara make some fast decisions.
 Her job looked pretty stressful.
 But no one needed my help to recall any of the events that had transpired during our mission.
 But oh, what I'd give for a transcript of my recording that day.

 Any time I see a court reporter on TV I think, what a cool job.
 Mostly I'm thinking of Ethel Beavers on Parks 'n Rec who not only has a cool job, but is just a super cool lady.
 And I think, that could be me.
 I could do that.
 And then I realized today, I do do that.
 I am that.
 I am Ethel Beavers, cool crotchety old lady who doesn't give two figs. I had to decline an invitation today and in my RSVP I left a comment, apologizing for our absence and requesting that someone please write down any good stories/jokes shared and forward them to us and that we would miss everyone, especially those with the good stories/jokes.
 And then I thought about it and was like, dang, that person writing it down would be me.
 I would be the one who would do that.